 Although some of our stores and restaurants are closed for now, many of them are open for curbside pick-up, delivery, and in-person orders—and they truly appreciate your support.
-You can see our list of open businesses here and stay up-to-date with their weekly promotions, menus, and hours by following us on Instagram and Facebook and signing up for our Village newsletter.
+You can stay up-to-date with their weekly promotions, menus, and hours by following us on Instagram and Facebook and signing up for our Village newsletter.

 New Pop-Up Shop